flenniken/collections/developer.md

 How to develop on Chrome, Safari or xcode simulator.

-For Chrome you start a local server on the dist folder (gr) and work in a phone view.
+For Chrome you use the local server that’s running in the docker container at http://localhost:8000 and work in a phone view.
 You enable the mouse to simulate touch, see Test Touch.
 You set up at least two phone views for a “iPhone 14 Pro Max”, portrait 430 x 933 and landscape 932 x 430.

 For Safari you plug your iphone into your mac and debug remotely, see Test on iphone.

 For xcode simulator, you get it by installing xcode.
 Launch it and run an iphone 14 max.
-Like chrome you run the code on a localhost server (gr) and reference a localhost url.
+Like chrome you use the local server that’s running in the docker container at http://localhost:8000.
 You can test the install process and two finger touching.
 It’s also good for making screenshots that include the bezel.
 You can see the console log in desktop safari like you do when debugging a plugged in iphone.

 [⬇ ────────](#Contents)